 These students serve as liaisons between the Board of Trustees and the USG.
 The three Board of Trustee Committees are the Student Affairs Committee, the Financial Affairs Committee, and the Academic Affairs Committee.

-For committee and liaison positions, applications are due in the spring before the position begins.
-Applicants are notified of their placements in May pending council approval.
-Many committee positions remain vacant until the fall application process.
+For committee and liaison positions, applications are due in the fall before the position begins.
 These positions are open to anyone in the undergraduate student population.

 Each candidate or applicant must fill out an election packet.
 These packets will be available outside the USG office, located in 314 of the Anderson Student Center, or online at our website.

 All students who join USG desire to make a difference at St. Thomas.
 The best way to do this is to get involved in an area of USG that most interests you.
-USG general council meetings are open to the public and held regularly every other Sunday evening in the Woulfe Alumni Hall of the Anderson Student Center.
+USG general council meetings are open to the public and held regularly every other Thursday in the Board of Trustees Suite located on 3rd floor MHC.
 Here you can see what the organization does and how you can contribute.

 For more inforation on how to get involved with the USG initiatives, participate in a committee, be an active member of your Class Council, or other ways you can contribute your ideas and talents, please contact your Class President or one of the Executive Board members.

-If you desire to run for a position please contact the Elections & Credentials Chair for information on open positions and upcoming election deadlines.
+If you desire to run for a position, please contact the Vice President of Academic Affairs for information on open positions and upcoming election deadlines.

 You can get involved immediately by contacting your Class President to inquire on ways you can contribute to the current initiatives.
 Our USG General Council meetings are open to all members of the public.
-If you wish to run for an elected position, please monitor the USG website for election information or contact the Elections & Credentials Chair.
+If you wish to run for an elected position, please monitor the USG website for election information or contact the VP of Academic Affairs.

 To arrange for a representative from USG to speak to your organization, please contact any one of our Executive Board Members listed in our directory.

 USG receives its funding from student activity fees.
 40% of the student activity fee is allocated to USG and the remaining 60% is given to STAR.
 In turn, this money goes back into funding events and initiatives that reward you in various ways.
-For all other questions, please contact Vice President of Financial Affairs, Michaela Hughbanks, at email@example.com.
+For all other questions, please contact Vice President of Financial Affairs at firstname.lastname@example.org.